 - In a large bowl, combine flour, oats, baking powder, baking soda, salt, cinnamon, cardamom and ginger.

-- In a medium bowl combine applesauce, yoghurt, buttermilk, sugar, oil, egg and vanilla extract.
+- In a medium bowl combine applesauce, yoghurt, buttermilk, sugar, oil and egg.

 - Make a well in the dry ingredients and pour in your applesauce mixture.
 Stir until just moist.